- Computational Social Science

 Note: Students will not be allowed to double major in ISST and CS or ISST and ORIE.
 In addition, ISST majors will not be allowed to minor in CS.

 - Applications received between January 1st and January 31st are processed by March 1st.

 - Applications received between February 1st and May 31st are processed by July 1st

 - Applications received between June 1st and September 14th are processed by October 15th.

 - Applications received between September 15th and December 31st are processed by mid-January.

 Internal transfer from another Cornell college to the ISST major

-- Inform current advisor of intent to transfer, and email the ISST Undergraduate Advisor.
+- Inform current advisor of intent to transfer, and email the ISST Undergraduate Coordinator.